 Personal training is one of the fastest-growing careers in America.
-With obesity rates on the rise, the need for individuals in the health industry are higher than ever.
+With obesity rates on the rise, the need for individuals in the health industry is higher than ever.
 For those with an entrepreneurial spirit, a career as a Personal Trainer can be lucrative.
-On average full time personal trainers make about $50,000/year with potential to make upwards of $130,000/year.
+On average full-time personal trainers make about $50,000/year with the potential to make upwards of $130,000/year.
 If you choose to be a Personal Trainer, you can expect career satisfaction immediately and job growth within the first year.

 Hourly Salaries for Personal Trainers

-Although hours are mostly based around your clients’ needs, they are much more flexible than a typical 9 to 5 job and you can make your own schedule.
-When starting out in the personal training field it is a good idea to work at a gym.
+Although hours are primarily based on your client’s needs, they are much more flexible than a typical 9 to 5 job, and you can make your own schedule.
+When starting out in the personal training field, it is a good idea to work at a gym.
 This can be a local boutique gym, a studio, or a large corporate one.
-You are still an entrepreneur, but the brick and mortar provides the financial security of an hourly rate as you build your book.
+You are still an entrepreneur, but the brick-and-mortar provides the financial security of an hourly rate as you build your book.
 Unless you are bringing clients with you or have friends in the gym interested in buying a personal training package immediately, you will start out with no clients.
-Understand that this is normal and building your clientele takes time.
+Understand that this is normal and that building your clientele takes time.

 Once you have attracted clients, your hourly salary will be determined by the type of package they purchase from you.
-Large packages of 24 or 36 sessions are great, because you know you have that client hooked for several weeks.
-Gyms tend to give members a lower rate per session if they buy a large package, know that this might effect your hourly rate by a few dollars.
-If a client purchases a small training package of 4 or 6 sessions, you will get paid more per hour, but you will have to work harder after just a couple weeks to persuade them to buy again.
+Large packages of 24 or 36 sessions are great because you know you have that client hooked for several weeks.
+Gyms tend to give members a lower rate per session if they buy a large package; understand that this might affect your hourly rate by a few dollars.
+If a client purchases a small training package of 4 or 6 sessions, you will get paid more per hour, but you will have to work harder after just a couple of weeks to persuade them to buy again.
 Most trainers encourage their clients to buy the biggest package possible not only for the retention of clientele but also because they know their clients are more likely to get results from several weeks of training rather than just a few sessions.

 When you are training 8 or more sessions a day, you can begin to think in terms of yearly salary.
-At this time you are typically no longer prospecting and clients are seeking you out.
-You have proved yourself enough that your reputation and business are based on referrals.
+At this time, you are typically no longer prospecting, and clients are seeking you out.
+You have proved to yourself enough that your reputation and business are based on referrals.
 Your clients are walking billboards of your services.
 This is a very comfortable place to be in the industry.

 How Can A Personal Trainer Improve Their Earnings?

-To improve your earnings expand your knowledge in the industry as frequently as possible.
-Attend conferences, maintain your certification by keeping up with continuing education credits, and get as many qualifications as possible.
-Everything from Kettlebell to Zumba requires a certification.
-The more certifications you maintain the more valuable you are and the more you will make.
+To improve your earnings, expand your knowledge in the industry as frequently as possible.
+You want to aim to add value to the content you provide and the skills you bring to your clients.
+This can be as simple as focusing on a specific type of workout, some healthy living classes, strength training specialization, and even focusing in group classes in areas like pilates, yoga, CrossFit, and cardiovascular group classes.
+Attend conferences maintain your certification by keeping up with continuing education credits, and get as many qualifications as possible.
+Everything from Kettlebell specialization to Zumba requires a certification.
+The more certifications you maintain, the more valuable you are and the more you will make.
 Having as much knowledge as possible opens doors to earning money beyond just your own clients.
 Teaching classes and running boot-camps are worthwhile ways to increase your salary.

-Your success as a personal trainer relies on the amount of time you put in to your business – both at a gym or running your own business.
-Offer incentive to your clients if they bring you a new client.
+Your success as a personal trainer relies on the amount of time you put into your business – both at a gym or running your own business.
+Offer incentives to your clients if they bring you a new client.
 Be creative and memorable when driving business.
 Practice the same nutrition and exercise advice you give your clients and stay motivated.
-Your attitude greatly effects the development of your business.
+Your attitude greatly affects the development of your business.